Kerber31/Smoothed-Particle-Hydrodynamics/README.md

 Figure 2: Viscoelastic SPH implementation running in real time.

-This project also implements a way to save the results of a simulation in CSV files and to read them, respectivelly on CsvWriter.h and CsvReader.h.
+This project also implements a way to save the results of a simulation in CSV files and to read them, respectivelly in CsvWriter.h and CsvReader.h.

 ## Dependencies